Esri/arcgis-maps-sdk-dotnet-samples/src/WinUI/ArcGIS.WinUI.Viewer/Samples/Layers/DisplayPointsUsingClusteringFeatureReduction/readme.md

 ## How to use the sample

 Pan and zoom the map to view how clustering is dynamically updated.
 Toggle clustering off to view the original point features that make up the clustered elements.
-When clustering is On, you can click on a clustered geoelement to view aggregated information and summary statistics for that cluster.
+When clustering is on, you can click on a clustered geoelement to view aggregated information and summary statistics for that cluster.
 When clustering is toggled off and you click on the original feature you get access to information about individual power plant features.

 ## How it works